joshallen28/introduction-research-methods-UW-LaCrosse/README.md

 # The Data

 The data used for the in class example is in the `penguins.csv` file from the [Palmer Penguins dataset](https://github.com/allisonhorst/palmerpenguins).
-Please use the `iris.csv` file to practice.
+Please use the `iris.csv` file for more practice!

 # The Code